-Yet, it is this “being” young that is consumed by the introduction of new technologies for teaching and learning.
-Arguably, the evaporation of youth, its potential for freedom, revolution, transcendence, “Eros” and redemption, marks the “civilizational break” (Diner, 1988) that Agamben refers to.
-For example, when he explicitly argues that exactly this type of being “which has lasted for almost ten centuries, now ends forever” (Agamben, 2020).
-Because of the shift from actual contact between people to the intermediation of the “flat” screen, what comes to an end is a certain human capacity that the concept of youth represents with all its metaphysical and theological baggage.
+It is this possibility of being a student, of youth in the Benjaminian sense, that is destroyed by the introduction of new technologies for teaching and learning.
+Arguably, the evaporation of youth, its potential for freedom, revolution, transcendence, “Eros” and redemption, marks the “civilizational break” (Diner, 1988) that Agamben refers to when he claims, for example, that exactly this type of being “which has lasted for almost ten centuries, now ends forever” (Agamben, 2020).
+Because of the shift from actual contact between people to the “flat” intermediation of the screen, a certain human capacity that the concept of youth represents with all its metaphysical and theological baggage comes to an end.
 Of course, Agamben has in mind the disappearance of the physical aspect of learning together.
-But physicality is important only because it provides a pre-condition to the unmediated relations and the free interactions between human beings, central to Benjamin’s “community of learning.”
-It is this possibility of youthful communality that online learning denies.
-For Agamben, then, the new conditions of learning negate the potential of youth that is depended of such relations and interactions.
-Again, we should remember that youth is not a biological, sociological or historical category but an emblem for a human potential for freedom from enslaving conditions.
-Thus, without the existence of this human potential not only the universities come to their “end” (and end that in a certain sense they “deserve”), but also the possibility of human freedom is completely dissolved.
+But physicality is important only because it provides a pre-condition to the unmediated relations and the free interactions between human beings central to Benjamin’s “community of learning.”
+It is this possibility of youthful communality that online learning precludes.
+For Agamben, the new conditions of learning negate the potential of youth that depends on such relations and interactions.
+Again, we should remember that youth is not a biological, sociological, or historical category but a symbol of the human potential for freedom from enslaving conditions.
+Without this human potential, not only will the universities meet their end (an end that in a certain sense, they deserve), but the possibility of human freedom is completely dissolved.

-2. Technology and Education
+II.
+Technology and Education

-This last point seems to me to invite further attention.
+This last point invites further reflection.
 Agamben clearly thinks in catastrophic terms.
-His calamitous tone explicitly recalls Fascism (in Italy) and Nazism – the very emblem for “barbarism” and the termination of all things human (Adorno: 1991: 18).
-This is for example indicated in the punitive remark at the end of the short blog post:
+His calamitous tone explicitly invokes Fascism (in Italy) and Nazism – the very emblems of barbarism and the termination of all things human (Adorno: 1991: 18).
+Take for example the punitive remark at the end of his short blog post:

 “Professors who agree —as they are doing en masse — to submit to the new dictatorship of telematics and to hold their courses only online are the perfect equivalent of the university teachers who in 1931 swore allegiance to the Fascist regime” (Agamben, 2020).

-This reference to Fascism surely justifies serious critique.
-It is for example questionable whether the turn to online learning around the world was ideologically oriented, or similar in any way to the “oath” willingly given to a totalitarian regime.
-Somewhat differently, though not less critically, it seems reasonable to attribute this type of alarmism to Agamben’s conservative outlook, perhaps a “technophobia”, which resists anything technological or generically disapproves of progress (assuming that one associates progress with a growing dependency on technological tools).
-However, in its relation to Benjamin’s metaphysics of youth, this position seems to be also in dialogue with critical theory and I wish to show below that it is this dialogue that may also invite our attention.
+This invocation of Fascism can surely be called into question.
+It is doubtful whether the turn to online learning around the world was ideologically oriented, or similar in any way to an oath willingly given to a totalitarian regime.
+It seems reasonable to attribute this type of alarmism to Agamben’s conservative outlook, perhaps a case of technophobia that resists anything technological or generically disapproves of technological progress (perhaps due to the associated growing dependency on technological tools).
+That being said, when reflected upon in the context of Benjamin’s metaphysics of youth, Agamben’s position evokes critical theory and my discussion below will bring the two into dialogue.